cgarjun/docker_training/docker01/README.md

 ## Install docker on a linux centos distro ##

 ### Install core lib on linux ###
+Note: The chrony service is really important when we start doing distributed cluster
 ```
 sudo dnf -y install epel-release
 sudo dnf -y install chrony